After writing "The Beginning of My Sugar-Free Life", I realized that to tell more of the story, I really needed to back up a bit.

 You read a lot these days about antibiotics and sugar being the big issues that cause intestinal dysbiosis (a bad balance of good and bad bacteria), but stress is also a cause.
 (Source)

 To be clear, I am not sharing this as a complaint against my parents.
 They had a lot of reasons for doing what they did (including professionals who told them what to do), and we all need grace.

-I just thought I should share more about my childhood and causes of intestinal dysbiosis so that you could know more about my situation and hopefully could prevent the same problems in your family.
+I just thought I should share more about my childhood and the causes of intestinal dysbiosis so that you could know more about my situation and hopefully could prevent the same problems in your family.

-And again, I am not a doctor, or a medical professional.
+And again, I am not a doctor or a medical professional.
 I am relating my experience just to share them with you.
 You shouldn't change your diet or any exercise program, or take supplements without consulting your physician, OK :)?

 For an interesting read on food and gut dysbiosis (and one theory about how to heal it), check out the wildly popular Gut and Psychology Syndrome.
 I'll be sharing more about my journey later.

 For more, read Busting a Popular Gut Health Myth.